pbindustries/Personal-Site-Prod/README.md

 * Improve the appearance of the link section on the profile page
 * Use Google Analytics
 * Increase opacity of navbar so i can change the color of text back to white
+* Add this and other linters to gulp - https://github.com/emartech/gulp-pug-lint

 # Tips